interim examinations protocols

 tool for which the AUAS is licensed.
 When online proctoring is used, the student completes a written/digital exam on their laptop and their surroundings and behaviour are monitored using video, audio and algorithms.
 This makes it possible to administer proctored exams even with distance learning.

-Joint requirements have been formulated under which this can take place:
+In addition to online proctoring with Proctorio, there are other options for administrating exams online.
+Joint requirements have been formulated under which this can take place::

 - substantial item bank of questions available (different versions), and;